Mehbooba (1976 film)

+Mehbooba is a 1976 Indian Hindi-language romantic drama film, produced by Mushir–Riaz and directed by Shakti Samanta.
+The film stars Rajesh Khanna, Hema Malini and Prem Chopra in pivotal roles.

+It is based on Gulshan Nanda's novel Sisakte Saaz and deals with the theme of reincarnation, which was also previously explored in successful films like Mahal (1949), Madhumati (1958) and Milan (1967).

 Plot

-Singer Suraj (Rajesh Khanna) is presented with a tanpura by his fiancée's father.
+Singer Suraj is presented with a tanpura by his fiancée's father.
 Thereafter, he starts hearing a haunting song at nights.
 One day, while going for a stage show, stuck in heavy rain, he goes to a small unknown motel, where he meets a woman named Ratna.
 During the night, he sees Ratna, singing the same song he often hears at night, and walking towards a dilapidated palace.
 Instinctively, he follows her into the haveli and calls out her name.
 He is told by an old keeper of the palace that Ratna died more than 1000 years ago and people believe that she still haunts that place.

-As he walks around, a portrait of Ratna makes Suraj remember their previous life where he was Prakash, the chief singer of the royal court and was in love with Ratna (Hema Malini), the court dancer.
+As he walks around, a portrait of Ratna makes Suraj remember their previous life where he was Prakash, the chief singer of the royal court and was in love with Ratna, the court dancer.
 They are unable to get married as Prakash is betrothed to Jamuna and Ratna is destined to become the royal courtesan.
 They decided to elope but are killed on their way.
 They die promising each other that they will meet again.